ankit-nitrr/User-Funnel-Revenue-Optimization-Analysis/README.md

 ## 🎯 Problem Statement

-An e-commerce business wants to know why only **1 in 10 sessions** ends in a purchase, and where to focus first to fix it:
+An e-commerce business observed that a large number of users were visiting the platform, but far fewer were completing purchases.
+While high-level KPIs indicated a conversion problem, they did not explain **where users were dropping off in the purchase journey, which customer segments were underperforming, or what business actions should be prioritized to improve revenue.**

+The business wanted to answer three key questions:

-1. **Where exactly does the funnel break?** Is the biggest leak at Browse → Cart, Cart → Checkout, or Checkout → Purchase — and how much revenue does that leak represent?
+1. **Where does the customer journey break down?**
+   Is the largest drop-off occurring between Browse → Add to Cart, Add to Cart → Checkout, or Checkout → Purchase, and which stage should be prioritized for optimization?

-2. **Is the drop-off the same everywhere, or concentrated?** Do specific channel + device combinations convert far worse than others, and are they high-traffic enough to matter?
+2. **Is the problem widespread or concentrated within specific customer segments?**
+   Do particular combinations of marketing channel, device, or region perform significantly worse than others, and are those segments large enough to justify business investment?
-3. **Who is actually buying, and who is walking away with a full cart?** Do repeat visitors convert better than one-time visitors, and what is the total value abandoned at checkout?

-This project answers all three by querying the raw event-level data with **SQL** — from basic validation through window functions and multi-CTE segment analysis — and surfacing the findings in a 2-page interactive **Power BI** dashboard.
+3. **Which customer behaviors contribute most to lost revenue?**
+   Do repeat visitors convert better than first-time visitors?
+How much revenue is being lost due to cart and checkout abandonment?

+To answer these questions, I analyzed raw event-level user data using SQL, performing data validation, funnel analysis, revenue analysis, segmentation, window functions, and multi-CTE business queries.
+The results were then presented in a two-page interactive Power BI dashboard that enables stakeholders to quickly identify bottlenecks, understand customer behavior, and prioritize actions that can improve conversion and revenue.

 ---